kubevirt/kubevirt/docs/conditions.md

 Kubernetes conditions [documentation](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status).

-The HCO’s CR is a representation of the all the underlying component operators' state.
+The HCO's CR is a representation of the all the underlying component operators' state.
 In theory, if the HCO's CR exists, then all component CRs _should_ exist, and all applications _should_ exist.
-If the object doesn’t exist, then all component CRs _should not_ exist, and all applications _should not_ exist.
+If the object doesn't exist, then all component CRs _should not_ exist, and all applications _should not_ exist.
 However, the CR existence can only can tell us if the application should exist and doesn't help us observe the application's health.
 This is where the HCO and